CheweiChan/Mini2440-linux2.6.32.2/04-Signal_SIGIO/readme.txt

-driver trigger signal and send to process by timer every 2s
+module trigger signal and send to process by timer every 2s